intel/oneContainer-Cloud-Tool/README.md

-The oneContainer-cloud-tool utility helps to deploy containers to public cloud services.
-The `tool` enables a user to map a service to specific hardware and machine image of choice.
+The oneContainer-cloud-tool utility helps to deploy containers to public cloud services including aws, azure and gcp.
+The `tool` enables a user to map a service to specific hardware, machine image and container of choice.

 ## Requirements